nsidc/qgreenland/README.md

 As of this writing, the oldest version of QGIS we support is 3.16.x LTR.
 You can find downloads and instructions [here](https://qgis.org/en/site/forusers/download.html).
-When QGreenland 3.x is released, we will only support 3.28.x LTR and later.
+When QGreenland 3.x is released, we will support 3.28.x LTR and later.

 After installing QGIS, [download QGreenland](https://qgreenland.org/download) and unzip it with your unzip tool of choice if you haven not already done so.